-- Once the foam filter is dry, use a filter oil like this one on Amazon to lubricate the filter.
-You will just want to get the foam filter lightly damp with oil.
+- Once the foam filter is dry, use a clean engine oil to lubricate the filter.
+You will just want to get the foam filter lightly dampened with oil.
 You do not want to saturate it in oil.
 Wring out the excess oil.

-- If the filter seams dry or brittle and has dark spots on it, you must replace your filter.
+- If the filter seems dry or brittle and has dark spots on it, you must replace your filter.

 - Remove the filter from the air filter housing being careful not to knock any dirt into the engine’s air intake.

 - Tap your air filter against a hard surface to knock the loose dirt out of your air filter.
 Do not use an air compressor to blow the dirt out of your filter.